 It is important to note that the material used at the bottom of your crib will determine how much weight it can hold.
 Most cribs feature plywood or slats with wood covering them.
-Plywood is a particularly weak material – for this reason if the bottom of your crib is plywood, it is likely that the product is specifically designed for very young children who do not weigh much.
-The crib could also just be very poor quality, meaning that you may want to consider alternative options.
+Plywood is a fragile material – for this reason, if the bottom of your crib is plywood, it is likely that the product is specifically designed for very young children who do not weigh much.
+The crib could also be inferior quality, meaning that you may want to consider alternative options.

-If you are looking for a strong crib that your child will be able to use for longer, you will want to look into options that feature slats with wood.
+If you are looking for a firm crib that your child can use for longer, you will want to look into options that feature slats with wood.
 These cribs can hold much more weight, making them better suited for slightly older and heavier babies.

 The hardness of the wood used will also determine exactly how much weight the crib can hold.
 Cheaper quality woods are much weaker, meaning that the crib will be more likely to collapse or break over time.
 On the other hand, robust woods will make the crib long-lasting and more durable.